 On March 28, Gov. Gina Raimondo did announce the closing of nonessential businesses until May 8.
 Thereafter, the state will enter a reopening phase.

-South Carolina does not have an official list of essential employees released.
+South Carolina does not have an official list of essential workers released.

 On 4 May, the statewide order expires.
 Businesses are still required to follow social distancing guidelines.